 Personally, I always select multiple suitable slides I could use and copy them to my working document.
 I end up removing slides while I'm working on the presentation.

-Note: If you're following along with the exact same template for this tutorial, know that I've chosen the light version and I've added the slide number per slide design so you can follow along.
+Note: If you're following along with the template for this tutorial, know that I've chosen the light version.
+Also, I've added the slide number per slide design so you can follow along.

 Step 1.
 Introduction Slide